safesoftware/FMETraining/ServerAdmin3Security/Exercise3_ConfiguringForHTTPS.md

 In the next steps, we modify three configuration files of Apache Tomcat.
 All three files are located in the FME Server installation directory: *C:\Program Files\FMEServer\Utilities\tomcat\conf\\* .

+It is a good idea to make copies of any files you will be changing and hold them in a separate directory until you have verified that the edits are working successfully.

 11) Configure *server.xml*

 Open the *server.xml* file in a text editor in administrator mode.